3dcitydb/3dcitydb/README.md

 ================

 > [!NOTE]
 > This branch hosts the 3DCityDB v4 and earlier versions.
-While 3DCityDB v5 is now available,
+Although 3DCityDB v5 is now available, 3DCityDB v4
-> v4 remains stable and operational.
+> remains stable and operational.
 However, it is in **maintenance mode**, meaning no significant new features are
 > planned, though existing bugs will continue to be addressed.
-Development is now focused on 3DCityDB v5, so we recommend
+Development is now focused on 3DCityDB v5, and we recommend
-> upgrading to take advantage of new features and improvements.
+> upgrading to benefit from new features and improvements.
+Please refer to the [3DCityDB v5 user manual](https://3dcitydb.github.io/3dcitydb-mkdocs/)
+> for more information.

 The 3D City Database is a free 3D geo database to store, represent, and manage virtual 3D city models on top of a standard spatial relational database.
 The database model contains semantically rich, hierarchically structured,